AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 modified by the chosen game difficulty, but not by any other challenges (which are, however, proudly displayed in the high score listing).

-When all your heroes fall, you are going to invariably see a new foolhardy party of adventurers clamoring to be led into the unknown perils.
+When all your heroes fall, there's a hope they'd be found and brought back to life using nanomedicine perfected for space travel hibernation.
-They start their conquest afresh, with no experience, no supplies for survival and no equipment, and new undaunted enemies bar their way.
+The side effect of such a treatment is the loss of any bodily augmentations, whether acquired by training, surviving harsh experiences or artificial implantation.
+The heroes would start their next attempted conquest afresh, with no endurance coming from experience, no supplies for survival and no equipment.
+They should also expect new undaunted enemies to bar their way.

-Lead the new hopeful explorers to fame, wealth and glory!
+The only immutable factor throughout the chain of the heroes' adventures is their personal life stories, with the implied unique characteristics, virtues and vices.
+However, a hero is not determined by the past, so the allure of fame, wealth and glory is always as bright as the stars.

 FAQ